wp-plugins/wordpress-simple-paypal-shopping-cart/readme.txt

 * Track coupons with the order to see which customer used which coupon code.
 * Ability to add a compact shopping cart to your site using a shortcode.
 * Ability to use a custom checkout page style.
+* Ability to open checkout page in a new browser tab/window.
+* Works nicely with responsive WordPress themes.
 * Can be translated into any language.
 * and more...